msztolcman/ff/README.md

 * `~/.ff/plugins`
 * directory `ff_plugins` in programs root (if You have `ff` placed in `~/bin`, it will search for plugins in `~/bin/ff_plugins`)

-And using switch `--plugins-path` You can show `ff` where the plugins must be searched.
+And using switch `--plugins-path` You can tell `ff` where the plugins must be searched.

 You can also pass argument to plugins.
 For example, in `size` plugin (You can download it from [GitHub](https://github.com/mysz/ff/tree/master/ff_plugins)), You must to tell the plugin what size of file You expect: